How to Create a Web Page with HTML5 and CSS

 All that's left to do now is hide the navbar and display lmenu.html in its place for smaller width devices.

-Copy and paste the code in dark red into the style sheet of myfirstpage.html as shown below.
+Copy and paste this media query code into the style sheet of myfirstpage.html below the last entry.

 Save myfirstpage.html